This module introduces you to the theory and practice of design ethnography.

 Collaboration and Communication Technologies

-You’ll consider the design of collaboration and communication technologies used in a variety of different contexts including workplace, domestic and leisure environments.
-Youll consider the basic principles of such technologies, explore the technologies from a social perspective, consider their impact on human behaviour and critically reflect on their design from a human-centred perspective.
-Youll spend around two hours per week in lectures for this module.
+In this module, you will consider the design of collaboration and communication technologies used in a variety of different contexts including workplace, domestic and leisure environments.
+You will consider the basic principles of such technologies, explore the technologies from a social perspective, consider their impact on human behaviour and critically reflect on their design from a human-centred perspective.

 Data Modelling and Analysis